pgoseco/MMAN4020-Thesis-B-BackEnd/README.md

+# MMAN4020 - Thesis B by Patrick Goseco

-## This repository contains the source code for the back-end developed by Patrick Goseco (z5205431) in Thesis B UNSW Term 3, 2021.
+## This repository contains the source code for the back-end developed in Thesis B UNSW Term 3, 2021.